jjohnarios/Soccer_Analysis/README.md

 ## Acknowledgments
 - Thanks to "Friends of Tracking Data" for the useful content in soccer analytics.
+- Thanks to Metrica Sports for the Data.
 - EPV_grid.csv from HarvardSoccer.